oxheadalpha/teztnets/ghostnet-about.markdown

   ]
 ```

-Note: if your config is not under the default dir (`~/.tezos-node`), you must pass the option -d /path/to/my/node/dir to the commands above.
+Note: if your config is not under the default dir (`~/.tezos-node`), you must pass the option `-d /path/to/my/node/dir` to the commands above.

 You do not need to be online during activation as long as you performed these steps correctly.

 If you don't do step 3, you will be on a fork and will have to rebuild your node storage from scratch.
-Thanks in advance for your participation. (edited)
+Thanks in advance for your participation.

+Generic instructions to start baking on Ghostnet are below.

 ### Install the software